ZexiaoDeng/oa-bb/Readme.md

-outer approximation for branch and bound method based on simplicial subdivision
+outer approximation for branch and bound method based on radial simplicial subdivision

 for the canonical DC programming (CDC) problem